yiyedang/random-repo-name/proposal.md

 	Average Group GPA, Standard Deviation

-3. Input: Describe the data that is needed to solve your problem.
-Include an example format of the input data.

-The input will be a file containing information about a list of students.
+3. Input: The input will be a file containing information about a list of students.
 Each line will contain a students' full name and GPA (in double).

 Example input: